LamininSolutions/mfsql-connector/source/procedures/spMFUpdateAllncludedInAppTables.rst

     - Default = 1
   @RemoveDeleted int
     - Default = 1
-    - Remove all the deleted objects when this process is run
+    - This parameter is redundant
   @IsIncremental int
     - Default = 1 (yes)
-	- Set to 0 to perform a rebuild or initialisation all included in app tables
+	- Set to 0 to perform a full refresh of the AuditHistory for the in app tables
   @RetainDeletions int
     - Default = 0 (n)
 	- Set to 1 to retain deletions for all included in app tables
+  @IncludeClass varchar
+    - Default = '1,2'
+    - update the class table with additional groupings using IncludeInApp column and then include the group in this parameter to override the default.
   @ProcessBatch\_ID int (optional, output)
     Referencing the ID of the ProcessBatch logging table
   @Debug smallint (optional)
     - Default = 0
     - 1 = Standard Debug Mode
-    - 101 = Advanced Debug Mode

 Purpose
 =======